 The meaning behind your stress quiz score depends on the validated scale.
 Here are a few examples:

-- Holmes And Rahe Stress Scale: 150 pts or less means a relatively low amount of life change and low susceptibility to stress-induced health problems.
-150 to 300 pts implies about a 50% chance of a major stress-induced health problem in the next 2 years.
-300 pts or more raises the odds to about 80%, according to the Holmes-Rahe prediction model.
+• Holmes And Rahe Stress Scale: 150 points or less means a relatively low life change and low susceptibility to stress-induced health problems.
+150 to 300 points implies a 50% chance of a major stress-induced health problem in the next two years.
+According to the Holmes-Rahe prediction model, 300 points or more raises the odds to about 80%.

 The order in which to take the tests

-- Move on to The Holmes and Rahe Stress Scale: Here, you’ll explore specific life events that might be making you feel stressed.
-It’s based on the idea that certain life changes, whether big or small, can inherently add to your stress levels.
+2. Move on to The Holmes and Rahe Stress Scale.
+Here, you’ll explore specific life events that might make you feel stressed.
+The scale is based on the idea that certain life changes, whether big or small, can inherently increase stress levels.

-- Next, tackle The Stress Overload Scale: This one breaks stress down into two parts – ongoing worries you might have and specific stressful events in your life.
-After identifying potential stressors with the Holmes and Rahe scale, this will help you understand if it’s more of a daily grind or specific events that are weighing on you.
+3. Next, tackle The Stress Overload Scale: This one breaks stress down into two parts – ongoing worries you might have and specific stressful events in your life.
+Identifying potential stressors with the Holmes and Rahe scale will help you understand if it’s more of a daily grind or specific events weighing you.

-- Dive into The Coping Inventory for Stressful Situations (CISS): Now that you have a clearer picture of what’s stressing you out, let’s understand how you’re dealing with it.
+4. Dive into The Coping Inventory for Stressful Situations (CISS): Now that you have a clearer picture of what’s stressing you out, let’s understand how you deal with it.
 Are you a doer who tackles issues head-on?
 Or do you perhaps lean more into your emotions or even tend to avoid issues?
 This inventory will give insights into your stress-coping strategies.

 Tips and Techniques for Stress Management Post-Quiz